naomiblkr/doc-mt-metrics-eval-public/doc_metrics_contrastive/README.md

 ## Reproduce results

 To reproduce results reported in my thesis, first install the respective version of COMET.
 The scripts assume that a GPU is available.
+For both COMET and Doc-COMET the model ```wmt21-comet-mqm``` is utilized.

 For computing Doc-COMET scores, move ```doc_comet_score.py```and ```score_doc_comet.sh``` as well as the ```data_pro_errors/``` folder into the main Doc-COMET directory.